CodeYourFuture/wordpress-module/lesson0.md

 As an IT professional, there's several different ways of working with WordPress:

 *   You can build and maintain websites for clients using, and adapting, existing WordPress **Themes** ( = collection of templates for the frontend ) and **Plugins** ( = extensions to the default WordPress functionality ).
-*   You can create WordPress Themes for clients or to sell them on platforms such as the [Theme Directory](https://en-gb.wordpress.org/themes/) or the [Theme Forest](https://themeforest.net).
+*   You can create WordPress Themes for clients or to sell them on platforms such as the [Theme Directory](https://en-gb.wordpress.org/themes/) or the [ThemeForest](https://themeforest.net).
 *   You can create WordPress Plugins for clients or to sell on the [Plugin Directory](https://en-gb.wordpress.org/plugins/).

 Of course, you can also earn a living as a content editor, a blogger or a business owner with a WordPress website.
-But that topic is outside the scope of this course ;-)
+But that topic is outside the scope of this course ;-) .

 We will cover Themes and Plugins extensively during the course but, in the meantime, if you want to find out more, please refer to the following links in the WordPress Codex: